What do Sprite units remove from the water?

 - Dirt, sediment

 …plus, it’s pH balanced!
-Our units have been NSF Certified to Standard #177 for free chlorine removal.
+Our units have been certified to NSF/ANSI Standard #177 for free chlorine removal.
 To learn more about the reduction-oxidation process Sprite filters utilize, please visit our Filtration Technology page.

 While free chlorine is converted to a harmless chloride, our filters handle iron oxide filtration slightly differently.
 Iron oxide in a shower setting is often described as “brown or rust water” and deposits onto the filtration media, where it will remain until the next shower.
 We recommend flushing the filter in warm water for a minute or two at the beginning of each shower to “reset” the media.
 If there is a high concentration of iron oxide in your water, a whole-house filtration system designed specifically for iron removal may best suit your needs.